Rio Tinto backs iron ore in dicey global environment

 LONDON Britain's top share index traded flat on Tuesday, pausing after a five-day winning streak as Rolls-Royce tumbled after reporting a record loss.

-BRISBANE Rio Tinto (RIO.AX) sounded a cautious note on Thursday over global uncertainties and fended off shareholder calls to return cash, but the world's No.3 miner said it was sticking to plans to spend billions developing new copper and iron ore mines.
+BRISBANE Rio Tinto (RIO.AX) has turned cautious, shoring up capital and focusing on a narrow range of expansion projects in the face of global uncertainty, though the world's No.3 miner said it was slightly more upbeat about the outlook than six months ago.

-At its annual meeting in Australia on Thursday, its chairman said Rio Tinto did not want to repeat what happened during the global financial crisis, when it had to row back on expansions while trying to slash $40 billion (24 billion pounds) in debt it took on with the top-of-the-market takeover of Alcan.
+At its annual meeting in Australia on Thursday, its chairman fended off pleas from shareholders for share buybacks and higher dividends saying Rio Tinto did not want to repeat what happened during the global financial crisis, when it had to row back on expansions while trying to slash $40 billion in debt it took on with the top-of-the-market takeover of Alcan.

-"So we live in a dangerous, volatile, unpredictable world and we do not want to be caught in a situation where we have to cut back capital expenditure programmes at the expense of our shareholders," Chairman Jan du Plessis told the meeting, where he faced pleas for share buybacks and higher dividends.
+"So we live in a dangerous, volatile, unpredictable world and we do not want to be caught in a situation where we have to cut back capital expenditure programmes at the expense of our shareholders," Chairman Jan du Plessis said.

 "So that is why we've adopted a cautious approach.
 We've been burned before and we've learned the lesson and we want to be cautious going forward."